 Greek yogurt and berries.
 A healthy breakfast has a low glycemic load.
 This means it doesn't spike your blood sugar and then give you that dreaded mid-morning crash.
 In this dish, berries add natural sweetness, fiber, and vitamins.
 Greek yogurt has calcium, B vitamins, belly-friendly bacteria, and double the protein of regular yogurt for roughly the same calories.
 Stick to the plain version, since flavored ones have added sugars.

 Prep tip: A great grab-and-go option, Greek yogurt and berries are easy to throw together in the morning or the night before.
-Add a few leaves of spinach for a fiber and potassium boost.
+Add a few nuts for added protein, healthy fats and fiber.

 Whole-grain toast and nut butter.
 If you work out in the morning, this breakfast puts high-grade fuel in your tank.
 Whole grains cut your risk of obesity (and the long-term diseases that come with it), and nut butter adds protein to get you through that last set of sit-ups.